Dubai Future Forum – Nov. 27-28, 2023

 - The crucial need for love, justice, and power in creating better futures, all applied with intention.

-The video of the session is available at https://www.youtube.com/watch?v=I8JeokIWSLU&t=26429s (from 7:28:00)
+Watch the video recording of the session at https://www.youtube.com/watch?v=I8JeokIWSLU&t=26429s (from 7:28:00)

 “Building a Culture of Foresight Evaluation: What are We Learning?”
 With Shermon Cruz, Philippines Node and APF Chair, November 28, 2023.

-Report by Diana Stafie
+Report by Shermon Cruz

 Decolonizing Futures: What Perspectives can AfroFuturism Offer for a New Techno-sci-art Consciousness? with Geci Karuri-Sebina, founding Chair and Co-Chair of the Southern Africa Node, November 28, 2023

-Speaker’s Corner
+Speakers’s Corner